 (See also Cataract Cataract A cataract is a clouding (opacity) of the lens of the eye that causes a progressive, painless loss of vision.
 Vision may be blurred, contrast may be lost, and halos may be visible around lights... read more in adults.)

 Congenital cataracts have many causes.
 They may be inherited (multiple genetic or chromosomal disorders Overview of Chromosome and Gene Disorders Chromosomes are structures within cells that contain a person's genes.
-A gene is a segment of deoxyribonucleic acid ( DNA) and contains the code for a specific protein that functions in one... read more ), related to disorders of metabolism (such as galactosemia Galactosemia Galactosemia (a high blood level of galactose) is a carbohydrate metabolism disorder that is caused by a lack of one of the enzymes necessary for metabolizing galactose, a sugar that is part... read more ), or caused by infections contracted while in the womb (such as rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more ) or by another disease of the mother during pregnancy.
+A gene is a segment of deoxyribonucleic acid ( DNA) and contains the code for a specific protein that functions in one... read more ), related to disorders of metabolism (such as galactosemia Galactosemia Galactosemia (a high blood level of galactose) is a carbohydrate metabolism disorder that is caused by a lack of one of the enzymes necessary for metabolizing galactose, a sugar that is part... read more ), or caused by infections contracted while in the womb (such as rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more ) or by another disease of the mother during pregnancy.

 Congenital cataracts may affect only one or both eyes.
 As with other cataracts, the clouding of the lens sometimes blocks vision.

 Some cataracts cover only part of the lens (partial cataracts), and cloudiness begins during the first 10 years of life.
 Vision is better in eyes that have partial cataracts.